Careers in Forensic Science

 Sometimes DNA identification is impractical and fingerprint analysis is impossible.
 Forensic odontologists use unique dental features to identify human remains when particularly gruesome crimes occur or after mass casualty events.
 They can also analyze bite marks and compare them to samples to help identify victims and suspects, as well as help investigators, determine whether injuries are defensive or offensive.

-Forensic pathologists provide one of the most important components of any homicide investigation: they determine the cause of death.
+Forensic pathologists provide one of the most important components of any homicide investigation: They determine the cause of death.
 Also known as medical examiners, forensic pathologists employ their medical training to identify which, if any, injuries were fatal.
 They can also help investigators learn the type of weapon used and determine an approximate time of death.

 Pathologists play a crucial role in learning whether or not a crime even occurred.
 Forensic pathologists are medical doctors and can earn more than $200,000 per year.
+The average self-reported salary in the PayScale database is $102,751.

 An arson investigator uses residue, ash, and other substances left after a fire to pinpoint whether such an event was intentional arson or the result of an accident.
 They might be called on scene to analyze the behavior and characteristics of fires while they're still in progress.
 An arson investigator's science is flames.